 Environment Phase Testing Stage Comments SIT Staging Readiness for SIT such as regression for changes, defect re-testing, etc. This will ensure that the actual SIT environments are not broken when new code is deployed.
-SIT A SIT SIT Component Integration SIT Functional Component integration tests will be conducted as individual components are integrated.
+SIT A SIT SIT Component Integration SIT Functional SIT Migration SIT Functional Regression Component integration tests will be conducted as individual components are integrated.
 Then full end-to-end testing can start.
-SIT B SIT SIT Migration SIT Non-Functional SIT Operational It is assumed these three stages can be executed on one environment, but not in parallel to avoid conflicts.
+SIT B SIT SIT Functional Settlement SIT Non-Functional SIT Operational SIT Non-Functional Regression It is assumed these three stages can be executed on one environment, but not in parallel to avoid conflicts.
 Test Participants can decide to have their own environment for each stage or re- purpose their environments for each stage.
 Note new systems, such as the DIP, may be required to run tests on Pre- Prod and Prod.
-UIT UIT Qualification E2E Sandbox Central systems and some (I)DNOs' environments (most likey as a test harness / stub in the case of (I)DNOs) will be provided as a testing service to allow Test Particpants to conduct Qualification Testing and E2E Sandbox Testing.
-Each Test Participant will need to complete either SIT or Qualification Testing before starting E2E Sandbox Testing.
+UIT UIT Non-SIT LDSO Qualification Supplier & Agent Qualification E2E Sandbox Some Central systems will be provided as a testing service to allow Test Particpants to conduct Qualification Testing and E2E Sandbox Testing.